Streaming analytics better than classic batch – when and why ? – Part 2

 What if data is no longer in Kafka?

 It’s straightforward to consume events from Kafka in Flink, but not always all your data is located in there.
-Very often, Kafka is not the permanent storage, but only source of truth in our infrastructure.
+Very often, Kafka is not the permanent storage, but the only source of truth in our infrastructure.
 Common thing is to apply some retention policy and store historical data in filesystem like HDFS.
 Still, one may want to reprocess data from, let’s say, a year ago.

 One idea would be to generate a watermark after all data from HDFS has been read.
 Unfortunately, if we were to process data from a whole year this way, we could easily exhaust all available memory for the required state.

-Another possibility would be to dump our events from Kafka into files structured in such way that we could generate watermark more often.
+Another possibility would be to dump our events from Kafka into files structured in such a way that we could generate watermark more often.
 There is no out-of-the-box tooling for that purpose, but it can be achieved with a custom SourceFunction and proper conventions regarding data partitioning in HDFS directories and files naming.
 This custom source would have to be able to leverage such information as a range of Kafka offsets covered in a particular file that could be stored in the filename.

 The last thing one has to consider is that there is also no ready-to-use solution for automatic switching between Kafka and HDFS based on the currently required offset.